-- The Air Intake Filter is a device composed of fibrous materials designed to trap atmospheric airborne particles such as dust, pollen, mold, etc. before they can reach the compressor.
+- The Air Intake Filter is a device composed of fibrous materials designed to trap atmospheric airborne particles such as dust, pollen and mold before they can reach the compressor.

-- The Air Compressor is a machine used to convert power (usually from an electric motor, a diesel engine or a gasoline engine) into kinetic energy by compressing and pressurizing air, which, on command, can be released in quick bursts.
-There are several different types of air compressors, including reciprocating, rotary screw, and rotary centrifugal.
+- The Air Compressor is a machine used to convert power (usually from an electric motor, a diesel engine or a gasoline engine) into kinetic energy by compressing and pressurizing air, which the air compressor can release in quick bursts on command.
+There are several different types of air compressors, including reciprocating, rotary screw and rotary centrifugal.

 - The Aftercooler cools the system lubricant and discharged air.

 - The Air Receivers provide compressed air storage capacity to meet peak demand events and help control system pressure by controlling the rate of pressure change in the system.

 - The Air Dryer removes condensation from compressed air in order to prevent damage to the system.